 - Stroke is a leading cause of serious, long-term disability.

-likely than men to have a stroke in almost all age ranges.
-But because women live longer than men, their lifetime risk of stroke is higher than for men.
-And more women than men die from strokes every year.
+- More women than men have a stroke every year.
+Because women live longer than men, their lifetime risk of stroke is higher than risk of stroke for men.

 - African Americans are more likely than people of other races to have a stroke.

 The exact number of people who have had a transient ischemic attack (TIA) is not known for certain, because people do not always recognize a TIA.
 Many people who have had a TIA don't ever see a doctor for it.